ANNIE M: 2009, AGE 59

 I had been taking care of my mother for 12 years of tests and treatments since her HPV effects took control of her life.
 We had lost my father in 96, and I was primarily her caregiver since he died.
 She depended on me for everything.
 I took her on vacation in May, and right after we came back, we found out she had liver cancer, and it was bad.
 She was 85, and they said nothing can be done.
 It was horrible for us to see her in this horrible state.
 If you have stage IV liver cancer, it is horrible and takes you fast.
 I could hardly bear to see her in her state.
 She died in August, 3 months after our vacation!
 One month, she was enjoying San Antonio, TX, and 3 months later, she was dead.
 I hope someday they can cure liver cancer.

 During the time I was caring for her in her final moments, I experienced a fall.
 Little did I anticipate that this fall would lead to an unexpected discovery later on.
 Following the fall, I noticed severe bloating in my stomach.
-Although I intended to take a test visit the Ca125 doctor, the Hospice informed me that my mom’s passing was imminent that day.
-Consequently, I cancelled the Test For the DNA HPV Appointment, and indeed, my mom passed away later that same day.
+Although I intended to make a checkup visit to the Ca125 doctor, the Hospice informed me that my mom’s passing was imminent that day.
+Consequently, I cancelled the test for the DNA HPV Appointment, and indeed, my mom passed away later that same day.
 The following day, I made arrangements for her funeral and found myself unable to endure the pain any longer.
-Seeking medical attention, I went to the ER, where I received the news of my ovarian-type cancer tumour marker diagnosis.
+Seeking medical attention, I went to the ER, where I received the news of my ovarian-type tumour marker diagnosis.

 I felt sadness at my mom’s passing, but I also felt gratitude for the many good years I had with her and was also happy that I stayed healthy enough to care for her when she needed me most.
 I am glad I got sick later to care for my mom.

 God made sure I was well for my mom, but he also let me know (by my fall) that I needed medical attention, too.
-If I had not had that fall and the CA125 blood test, est I may still not have known that I had a dangerous cancer growing.
+If I had not had that fall and the blood result, I may still not have known that I had a dangerous tumour growing.
 But the doctors told me that I am at 2c and that it is curable.
 I am going for my last chemo on December 31.
-They told me the high test levels of CA125 could come back, but God has helped me so far, and I don’t think he will let me down now.
+They told me the high levels of CA125 could come back, but God has helped me so far, and I don’t think he will let me down now.